 There are three organizations participating on the test plan:

-Within these organizations are users with different roles and responsibilities throughout the test plan process.
+Within these organizations are users with different roles and responsibilities throughout the process.

-The dotted line represents the lifecycle of a single activity.
-In practice, a test plan will contain multiple activities.
+The dotted line represents the lifecycle of a single activity

 In Test Plans all users are assigned a test plan role to determine what actions they can perform.
 In addition, a user or organization is given a participant role on a specific test plan so they can work on it.
 Learn the differences here.

-For this use case, the roles in each organization are configured as below.
+For this use case, the test plan template has already been published with the appropriate organizations set as the Assignee(s), Reviewer(s), Manager, and Approver.
+The roles in each organization are configured as below.

 The main contractor organization has users with the following test plan roles: